icosahedron/flagrantsystemerror/src/posts/microsoft-wedge-keyboard.md

 ## Parting Words

-The Microsoft Wedge Keyboard is a nice compantion to any tablet.
+The Microsoft Wedge Keyboard is a nice companion to any tablet.
 The keyboard has a nice feel and works well, though it could be cramped for smaller hands.

 The true difference is the cover/stand that comes with it.
 By being an accessory to the keyboard rather than a tablet case, it leaves the tablet to be as portable as you would like.